 What is the structure of the Park?

 Parco Natura Viva is an important natural zoological garden situated in Bussolengo, halfway between Verona and Garda Lake.
-It covers about 40 hectares of land and it’s the house of 1.500 animals belong to over 200 wild species from all the world.
+It covers about 40 hectares of land and it’s the house of 1.500 animals belong to over 150 species from all the world.

 You can observe the great bio-diversity of our planet just in one day!